|

 Fatigue

-Failure of the hose assembly due to excessive flexing of the corrugations.
+Damage of the hose assembly due to excessive flexing of the corrugations.

 Flow Rate

-Volume of media being conveyed in a specific time period such as gallons
+Volume of media being conveyed in a specific time period such as gallons per minute, cubic feet per

-per minute, cubic feet per second or pounds per hour.
+second or pounds per hour.

 Frequency of Vibration

-The rate of vibration or flexure of a hose in a given time period such
+The rate of vibration or flexure of a hose in a given time period such as cycles per second (CPS), cycles per minute (CPM) or cycles per day (CPD).

 Galvanic Corrosion

-Corrosion that occurs on the less noble of two dissimilar metals in direct
+Corrosion that occurs on the less noble of two dissimilar metals in direct contact with each other in

-contact with each other in an electrolyte such as water, sulfuric acid
+an electrolyte such as water, sulfuric acid or sodium chloride solution.

 Helical Corrugation

-Hose corrugation formed in tubing to resemble a continuous spiral or screw
+Hose corrugation formed in tubing to resemble a continuous spiral or screw thread.

-Helical Wire Armor/Spring
+Helical Wire Armor/Spring Guard

-be supplied with an external round or oval section wire spiral.
+Used to provide additional protection against abrasion.
+Metal hoses can be supplied with an external round or oval section wire spiral.

-Inside Diameter
+Inside Diameter (ID)

-The diameter inside of the hose corrugation measured at the closest point
+The diameter inside of the hose corrugation measured at the closest point either side of centerline of the hose.

 Intermittent Flexure

-Non-continuous or intermittent controlled motion such as the result of
+Non-continuous or intermittent controlled motion such as the result of thermal expansion.

 ISO 10380

-A standard developed by ISO (International Standards Organization) that
+A standard developed by ISO (International Standards Organization) that helps define the industry

-of corrugated metal hose and hose assemblies.
+requirements for design, manufacture and testing of corrugated metal hose and hose assemblies.

 Lateral Offset

-This motion occurs when the hose centerline is moved in a plane perpendicular
+This motion occurs when the hose centerline is moved in a plane perpendicular to the longitudinal axis with the end remaining parallel.

 Liner

-Flexible sleeve used to protect the internal side of the corrugation when
+Flexible sleeve used to protect the internal side of the corrugation when conveying a high velocity media,

-conveying a high velocity media, also helps to reduce internal abrasion.
+also helps to reduce internal abrasion.

 Live Length

 The amount of active or flexible length of hose in an assembly.
-Does not
+Does not include the length of fittings and

 Loop Installation

-The assembly is installed in a loop or U shape and is most often used
+The assembly is installed in a loop or U shape and is most often used when frequent and/or large amounts of motion are involved.

-The substance(s) conveyed through a system.
+The substance(s) transfered through a system.

 Minimum Bend Radius

-The smallest radius to which a hose can be bent without permanent deformation
+The smallest radius to which a hose can be bent without permanent deformation of the corrugations.

 Nominal Hose Size

-Indicates the approximate inside diameter of the hose.
+Indicates the approximate inside diameter of the hose

 Operating Conditions

-The pressure, temperature, motion and environment to which a hose assembly
+The pressure, temperature, motion and environment to which a hose assembly is subjected.

-Outside Diameter
+Outside Diameter (OD)

-The external diameter of a metal hose measured at the top of the corrugation
+The external diameter of a metal hose measured at the top of the corrugation or braiding.

 Penetration (Weld)

-The percentage of wall thickness of the two parts to be joined that is
+The percentage of wall thickness of the two parts to be joined that is fused into the weld pool in making a joint.

-Permanent Bend/Static
+Permanent Bend/Static Bend

 A fixed radius bend in a hose assembly used to compensate for misalignment.